pyther/pyther.github.io/_posts/2018-10-28-att-fixed-wireless-gateway-bypass.markdown

 because ATT NATs all outgoing connections and does not allow new incoming connections.

-I wrote small bash script that will request and wait for a Router Advertisement using the ndp binary ([mdlayher/ndp][ndp-go]) and update ip6tables accordingly.
+I wrote a small bash script that will request and wait for a Router Advertisement using the ndp binary ([mdlayher/ndp][ndp-go]) and update ip6tables accordingly.
 I run the script every 5 minutes via cron.
 Not the best solution, but works reasonably well.
 Ideally it'd be nice to have daemon that listens for RAs and takes action when there is a change.
+Here's the script:

 {% highlight sh %}
 # Send a router solicitation to get network address